Since low-cost airlines have opened direct flights to Bari and Brindisi, Puglia has become a favorite holiday destination for the French.

 Gastronomy

 And ifItaly is the world’s leading wine producer, it’s largely thanks to Puglia.
-The speciality is Primitivo di Manduria with a very high degree and lots of body.
+The speciality is Primitivo di Manduria, with a very high degree of alcohol and lots of body.